ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 time we see him in full costume, wearing both the Eye of Agamotto and the Cloak of Levitation.
 Strange has come into his full power.

-At this track, we switch from hearing the kamar taj theme more frequently to the Strange theme.
+At this track, we switch from hearing the Kamar Taj theme more frequently to the Strange theme.

 ## Post Op Paracosm